October 3, 2013 (Updated: May 4, 2023)

 Marketers also attach them to case studies in hopes of gaining new leads: “My client had XYZ success… and you can too!”
 Usually these case studies aren’t half bad, but they’re hidden behind a terrible headline.

-Facebook is the new MySpace, Blog articles are the new pink, Twitter chats are the new marketing conference.
+Tik Tok is the new YouTube, blog articles are the new instruction manuals, and Twitter chats are the new marketing conference.
 Our brains like patterns and they like when history repeats itself.
 Plus, marketers looking to establish their authority will cling to predications like these in hopes of becoming industry leaders in the future.

 We’ve now reached the advanced level of our worn-out ideas and have fully immersed ourselves in the marking universe.
 These are the concepts, phrases, and titles that even industry experts cling to.
 They phrases have been typed so many times they’ve lost all meaning.
 Even if you’ve been in the marketing field for several decades, you can still be ignored like the rookies with these overused articles.